OxfordIHTM/seychelles-statistics/README.md

 [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)
 license.
 All text in this project is released under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.
-Data is released under a [CC0](https://creativecommons.org/public-domain/cc0/) license.
+All data is released under a [CC0](https://creativecommons.org/public-domain/cc0/) license.

 ## Community guidelines